mbleigh/twitter-auth/README.markdown

 TwitterAuth provides some default controller methods that may be overridden in your `ApplicationController` to behave differently.

-* `authorization_failed(message)`: called when Twitter authorization has failed during the process.
-By default, simply redirects to the site root.
+* `authentication_failed(message)`: called when Twitter authorization has failed during the process.
+By default, simply redirects to the site root and sets the `flash[:error]`.
-* `authorization_succeeded`: called when Twitter authorization has completed successfully.
-By default, simply redirects to the site root.
+* `authentication_succeeded(message=default)`: called when Twitter authorization has completed successfully.
+By default, simply redirects to the site root and sets the `flash[:notice]`.
+* `access_denied`: what happens when the `login_required` before filter fails.
+By default it stores the current location to return to and redirects to the login process.

 Copyright
 ---------